lalit-git-hub/Insurance-Prediction/README.md

     2. Activating the environment: conda activate venv/
     3. Deactivating the environment: conda deactivate
 G. Create a requirements.txt file. (for libraries to be used)
 H. To install those libraries: pip install -r requirements.txt
+I. Configure git (git config --global user.name "Lalit") then configure email (git config --global user.email "lalitwale100@gmail.com")
+J. Commiting the file to the github account:
+    1. To add just one file: git add file_name.extension
+    2. To add all the files: git add .
+    3. To check the status: git status
+    4. To commit: git commit -m "message"
+    5. Push: git push <remote> <branch>  (git push origin main)
+K. Create app.py file and create the application in that.
+L. Create a templates folder and add home.html to it.
+M. Add all the new files to the github. (using process in point 'J')
+N.